 Never Miss a Beat!

 Lactation consultants are professionals that work side-by-side with your postpartum care nurses in recovery.
 Your lactation consultant will listen, watch, inform, and encourage you on your breastfeeding journey.

 Many new moms meet their lactation consultant right after labor and delivery.
 Your doctor, however, can help you find a lactation specialist before your baby even arrives.
-Reach out to our supportive caregivers at the Magee-Womens Hospital of UPMC to connect with lactation professionals.
+Reach out to our supportive caregivers at the UPMC Magee-Womens Hospital to connect with lactation professionals.

 Plan for Possibilities: Creating Your Lactation Plan

 Before birth, a lactation consultant can help you develop your breastfeeding plan.